Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - What else should I look out for in an online current account?

-- How do I open an online bank account in Ireland?
+- How do I open a current account online in Ireland?

 - What online current accounts are available in Ireland?

-There are several advantages to online current accounts:
+There are several advantages to online bank accounts:

 - Spending and saving features.
-Many online accounts offer flexible tools that help you to budget.
-Some accounts let you top up your savings each time you spend, by rounding up transactions; some let you open more than one savings account.
+Many online accounts offer tools that help you to budget.
+Some accounts let you top up your savings each time you spend, by rounding up transactions and some let you open more than one savings account.
 This can make it easier to set savings goals, such as for a deposit on a house or car.
+You’ll also get more visibility into your payments with your transactions being automatically categorised.

 - Rewards.
 Look out for current accounts that offer incentives for switching to them.
 Many online banks partner with retailers and have regular money-saving offers.
 Also, shop around for cashback schemes that reward you as you spend.

-If you’re planning to open an online-only current account, it’s important to be aware that there may be certain features which aren’t available to you.
-Many online banks don’t offer mortgages or business accounts.
+If you’re planning to open a current account online, it’s important to be aware that there may be certain features which aren’t available to you.
+Many digital banks don’t offer mortgages or business accounts.
 By not being able to bundle together such financial products with your current account, you could miss out on lower rates of interest in the future.
 Be sure to check if there are any account restrictions, such as how many ATM withdrawals you can make a month.
 Cheque facilities are not usually offered with these types of accounts.

 - Interest rate.
 These tend to vary a lot from one bank to another.
 Compare plenty of accounts to see where you can find the best interest rates.
 Some accounts pay bonus interest when you meet specific terms and conditions, such as depositing a minimum amount each month.

 - Fees.
 Many online current accounts don’t have monthly or quarterly maintenance fees.
-It’s one of their major advantages over offline banks.
 But, read the fine print to make sure you’re aware of any charges that may apply.
-For example if you bank with N26 and use your card for ATM transactions more than five times per calendar month, you’ll have to pay €2 each time you make a further withdrawal from an ATM.
+For example, if you bank with N26 and use your card for ATM transactions more than five times per calendar month, you’ll have to pay €2 each time you make a further withdrawal from an ATM.

 - Minimum balance and deposits.
 Check if there is a minimum deposit required to open an online current account.
 You should also be aware of any ongoing deposit requirements that may apply, or the need to maintain your balance above a certain level without fees or charges being applied to your account.

-A number of banks now let you open an account quickly and easily online.
+A number of banks now let you open a bank account online, and it’s very quick and easy.
 Typically, to start your application you’ll need to:

 - Download your chosen bank’s app onto your smartphone